PlasmaControl/DESC/docs/input.rst

    bdry_ratio = 0.0, 0.5, 1.0, 1.0, 1.0, 1.0, 1.0
    pres_ratio = 0.0, 0.0, 0.0, 0.5, 1.0, 1.0, 1.0
    zeta_ratio = 0.0, 0.0, 0.0, 0.0, 0.0, 0.5, 1.0
-   errr_ratio = 1e-3
    pert_order = 1

 - ``bdry_ratio`` (float): Multiplier on the 3D boundary modes.
 Default = 1.0.
 - ``pres_ratio`` (float): Multiplier on the pressure profile.
 Default = 1.0.
 - ``zeta_ratio`` (float): Multiplier on the toroidal derivatives.
 Default = 1.0.
-- ``errr_ratio`` (float): Weight on the force balance equations, relative to the boundary condition equations.
-Default = 1e-2.
 - ``pert_order`` (int): Order of the perturbation approximation: 0 = no perturbation, 1 = linear, 2 = quadratic.
 Default = 1.

 When all of the ``_ratio`` parameters are set to 1.0, the equilibrium is solved using the exact boundary modes and pressure profile as was input.
 ``bdry_ratio = 0`` ignores all of the non-axisymmetric modes, ``pres_ratio = 0`` assumes a vacuum pressure profile, and ``zeta_ratio = 0`` is equivalent to solving a tokamak equilibrium at each toroidal cross-section.

-The fixed-boundary surface shape input is not explicitly enforced.
-If a solution converges to an equilibrium with a different boundary than the one intended, try decreasing ``errr_ratio``.

 These arguments are also passed as arrays for each iteration.
-If only one value is given, as with ``errr_ratio`` and ``pert_order`` in this example, that value will be used for all iterations.
+If only one value is given, as with ``pert_order`` in this example, that value will be used for all iterations.

 Solver Tolerances
 *****************